yueyang0115/docker-deploy/README.md

 ### Push this docker image to Amazon ECR
 Open Amazon ECR console.
 Create a repository, call it "dockerproj" and enable "Scan on push".
-Click on the newly created repo, and click on **view push commands**.
-It will show commands like below to help you authenticate and push an image to your repository.
+Click on the newly created repo, and click on **"view push commands"**.
+It will show commands like below:
 First authenticate.
 The command will be like:
 ```
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 075300343026.dkr.ecr.us-east-2.amazonaws.com